Marc Canter: Career

-Canter and JD Lasica founded a video sharing website, Ourmedia in March 2005.
+Canter and J. D. Lasica founded a video sharing website, Ourmedia in March 2005.
 Canter was founder and CEO of Broadband Mechanics, a digital lifestyle aggregator (DLA) company.
 Broadband Mechanics built tools and environments, including "People Aggregator", to enable online communities.

 Burnt out on venture-funded companies, and described as having burned all of his bridges in Silicon Valley, Canter and his family moved to Cleveland, Ohio in 2009.
 Intending to get out of the technology business.
 There, he became involved in economic development projects involving teaching multimedia coding skills to unemployed workers.
 Canter later returned to San Francisco.

 In 2014, Canter launched Thingface, an authoring tool for developers to create Internet of things-related mobile applications.
 The company was later renamed Interface.

-In 2015 Canter, along with four other executives, cofounded Cola, a company that launched a messaging application designed to serve as a platform for messaging-based mobile applications.
+In 2015, Canter, along with four other executives, cofounded Cola, a company that launched a messaging application designed to serve as a platform for messaging-based mobile applications.
 Canter described the company as "Slack for the rest of us."

-In 2017 Canter co-founded Instigate, an AI company that is a new way for Creators to tell stories with interactive features and real engagement.
+In 2017, Canter co-founded Instigate, an AI company that is a new way for Creators to tell stories with interactive features and real engagement.
 Instigate is available as a download.
 Canter is the CEO of Instigate based in Silicon Valley.